vargvinter/cert/18 Events.md

 }
 ```

-# Subscribing to Events
+# Event Subscribers

 ## Writing Event Subscribers

-Event subscribers are classes that may subscribe to multiple events from within the class itself.
+* Event subscribers are classes that may subscribe to multiple events from within the class itself.
-Subscribers should define a  `subscribe` method, which will be passed an event dispatcher instance.
-You may call the  `listen` method on the given dispatcher to register event listeners.
+* Subscribers should define a `subscribe` method, which will be passed an event dispatcher instance.

 ```php
 <?php